wonko9/skynet/README.txt

 == DESCRIPTION:

 Skynet is an open source Ruby implementation of Google's MapReduce framework, created at Geni.
 With Skynet, one can easily convert a time-consuming serial task, such as a computationally expensive Rails migration, into a distributed program running on many computers.
+If you'd like to learn more about MapReduce see my intro at the bottom of this document.

 Skynet is an adaptive, self-upgrading, fault-tolerant, and fully distributed system with no single point of failure.
 It uses a "peer recovery" system where workers watch out for each other.
 If a worker dies or fails for any reason, another worker will notice and pick up that task.
 Skynet also has no special 'master' servers, only workers which can act as a master for any task at any time.
 Even these master tasks can fail and will be picked up by other workers.